-This option serves for renaming the key of a existing language constant.
-The constant to rename is chosen from a select list and then the new name is entered in text field.
+This option serves for renaming the key of an existing language constant.
+The constant to rename is chosen from a select list, and then the new name is entered in the text field.

-This option allows the user to search for constants in selected language files.
+This option allows the user to search for constants in all language files.

-- Finds constants which match the search string within a key or value (translation).
+- Find constants which match the search string within a key or value (translation).

 - Supports regular expressions